-In 1904 he played in the minor leagues, and was signed by the Detroit Tigers in 1905.
-Ty played for the Detroit Tigers from 1905-1926, and for the Philadelphia Athletics from 1927-1928.
-Ty’s career batting average was .367 with 4,191 hits; 723 doubles, 297 triples, 117 home runs and 1,938 Runs batted in.
+In 1904, he played in the minor leagues and was signed by the Detroit Tigers in 1905.
+Ty played for the Detroit Tigers from 1905-1926, and for the Philadelphia Athletics from 1927–1928.
+Ty’s career batting average was .367 with 4,191 hits, 723 doubles, 297 triples, 117 home runs, and 1,938 tuns batted in.
 His on-base percentage was .433, and his slugging percentage was .512.
 He played in 3,035 games and had 11,429 at bats in his career.
 He had 892 stolen bases (fourth highest in Major League Baseball history) and 1,249 walks.
 He stole home 54 times, which stands today as the all-time record.
 Ty had 23 seasons where he hit over .300 and three seasons where he hit over .400.
-He won the 1909 American League batting Triple Crown, and he won nine consecutive batting titles (1907-1915).
+He won the 1909 American League batting Triple Crown, and he won nine consecutive batting titles (1907–1915).
 His best batting average for a season was .420 in 1911.
 He held the record for most hits for 60 years.
 Pete Rose is the only player with more (4,256).
-His .367 career batting average is the highest ever recorded by an major league player.
+His .367 career batting average is the highest ever recorded by a Major League player.
 With 2,246 career runs scored, he is second only to Rickey Henderson who had 2,295.
-On May 5, 1925, Ty had 16 total bases (three home runs, a double and two singles) in one game.
-This set an American :eague record.
+On May 5, 1925, Ty had 16 total bases (three home runs, a double, and two singles) in one game.
+This set an American League record.
 He holds the American League record for most inside the park home runs in a season (9) and a career (46), and is tied for most in a game (2).

-Ty wrote three books: Busting ‘Em: And Other Big League Stories; Memoirs of Twenty Years in Baseball; and My Life in Baseball.
-Busting ’em can be read online.
+Ty wrote three books: Busting ‘Em: And Other Big League Stories, Memoirs of Twenty Years in Baseball, and My Life in Baseball.
+Busting ’Em can be read online.
 He was also an authority on the Civil War.
 In 1917, he became the first athlete to star in a silent movie, Somewhere in Georgia.
 During World War I, Ty enlisted in the US Army Chemical Corps in 1918 and was sent to France.
-Other members of the unit were Branch Rickey, the president of the St. Louis Cardinals, Giant pitcher Christy Mathewson and George Sisler of the St. Louis Browns.
+Other members of the unit were Branch Rickey, the president of the St. Louis Cardinals, Giants pitcher Christy Mathewson, and George Sisler of the St. Louis Browns.

 Here are a couple stories about how hard Ty played to win.

-• In another game, Ty was called safe when he slid into second for a double.
+- In another game, Ty was called safe when he slid into second for a double.
 The Highlander catcher began to argue with the umpire about the call.
 Highlander infielders gathered to watch the argument.
 Ty realized that no one on the Highlanders had called time.
-No one noticed when he strolled to third base, and then casually walked towards home plate as if to get a better view of the argument.
-Then Ty broke into a run, slid into home plate and scored what would become the winning run.
+No one noticed when he strolled to third base, and then casually walked toward home plate as if to get a better view of the argument.
+Then Ty broke into a run, slid into home plate, and scored what would become the winning run.

 Some say that Ty’s fiercely competitive personality was related to his desire to please his father who was fatally shot by his mother just weeks before Ty joined the Tigers.
 She mistakenly thought he was an intruder outside the house.